banner

 Assignments

-1. Proof of preparation: The vast majority of these assignments will involve writing.
-Components to grades, therefore, include demonstrated engagement with the reading or viewing (or both), creativity, quality of insights and questions, and writing quality.
+1. Proof of preparation: The vast majority of these assignments will involve writing responses to readings and video artifacts.
+Goals: Demonstrated engagement with the reading or viewing, creativity, quality of insights and questions, and writing quality.
 Writing counts a lot, so spend time revising and editing, and consider taking your work to the Writing Center.
 First drafts are just that – a first attempt to get something on paper.

-2. Final or cumulative project: We will discuss the possibilities for this in class, but the instructor will take a liberal view on this.
-Whether the project is a traditional paper, a short film, a script for a play, or some other creative expression, the goal will be to demonstrate fulfillment of the course SLOs.
-Each student’s final project must be approved or authorized by the instructor before beginning the work.
+3. Final or cumulative project: We will discuss the possibilities for this in class, but the instructor will take a very liberal view on this (liberal means open-minded, not political party affiliation).
+The goal will be achieving flow, expressing ourselves artistically, which is to say, humanly, and, not unimportantly, to demonstrate fulfillment of the course SLOs.
+Each student’s final project must be approved or authorized by the instructor before beginning the work, but check out these possibilities: A violin concerto, a children’s book, a sculpture, a book of poetry, a documentary film, a libretto or play script.

-3. Note that professionalism is a significant portion of your grade.
+4. Note that professionalism and participation count.
 On-time attendance, active participation, demonstrated preparation and overall professionalism are aspects of this.
 Please see the policies section for details on how points are won and lost.

 Late submissions: Get the assigned work in on time.
 Missing a deadline means losing points.
 Quizzes cannot be made up.
 Allowances for medical situations require documentation.
 If your work is going to be late, let the professor know or risk that work not being accepted and, therefore, receiving zero points for the assignment.